lter/Clim-HydroDB-2.0/FCE/README.md

-Florida Coastal LTER
+# Florida Coastal LTER

-Files from knb_lter_fce for conversion into CUAHSI ODM format.
+Files from knb_lter_fce for conversion into CUAHSI ODM CSV format.